ehmicky/autoserver/docs/plugins.md

   - `opts` `{object}`: plugin options
 And return `schema` properties to merge.

-The input arguments are read-only.
+The input parameters are read-only.

 The function can be asynchronous by returning a promise.